roma0398/Theoretical_Informatics/news/README.md

-classification of news
-implementation of naive Bayesian classifier
+Classification of news with implementation of naive Bayesian classifier